Café Capriccio

 The Architecture of an Italian-American Meal

 Italian-American dining in the northeastern United States developed its own grammar over the course of the twentieth century, distinct from both the regional cooking of Italy and the modernized iterations now common in metropolitan markets.
 The meal has a structure: bread arrives early, antipasti establish the pace, pasta arrives as a course unto itself rather than a side consideration, and the room is expected to hold you for a while.
-That structure is not incidental.
-It is the point.
+That structure is the point.

 Where Albany's Dining Tiers Sit